 On April 23, 2013, the Company adopted the 2013 Employees Restricted Share Unit (the "2013 RSU Plan") pursuant to which the Compensation and Organization Committee of the Company's Board of Directors may select any employee, or any Director holding a salaried office or employment with the Company, or a Subsidiary to receive an award under the plan.
-On May 11, 2015, the 2013 RSU Plan was amended and restated in order to increase the number of ordinary shares that could be issued under the RSU Plan by 2.5 million shares and on November 6, 2024 the 2013 RSU Plan was amended and restated in order to increase the number of ordinary shares that can be issued under the RSU Plan by a further 2.5 million shares.
+On May 11, 2015, the 2013 RSU Plan was amended and restated in order to increase the number of ordinary shares that could be issued under the RSU Plan by 2.5 million shares and on November 6, 2024 the 2013 RSU Plan was amended and restated in order to increase the number of ordinary shares.
 Accordingly, an aggregate of 6.6 million ordinary shares have been reserved for issuance under the 2013 RSU Plan.
 The shares are awarded at par value and vest over a service period.
 Awards under the 2013 RSU Plan may be settled in cash or shares at the option of the Company.
 No awards may be granted under the 2013 RSU Plan after November 6, 2034.